nenadmarkus/gridhopping/implementations/python/readme.md

 	python3 test.py 512

 Note that the C implementation is faster for simpler models such as a sphere in `test.py`.
 However, the difference becomes large in favor of the vectorized version once we start dealing with SDFs represented by NNs or Fourier features.

+The code for a more detailed experimental analysis is available [here](experiments).